entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 ![Entando Cluster Architecture Diagram](./img/entando-architecture-v1.5.svg)

 #### EntandoApp
 The EntandoApp is comprised of the Entando App Builder, the Entando App Engine and the Entando Component Manager.
-Keycloak-based authorization and authentication enable these to interact with each other and with other cluster elements.
+Keycloak-based authorization and authentication enable these to interact with each other and other cluster elements.
 #### Entando Component Manager
 The purpose of the [Entando Component Manager](../compose/ecm-overview.md) is to:
 - Provide the functionality to deploy and install micro frontends and widgets
 - Manage the connections between an application and the installed microservices

-It integrates the Local Hub into the App Builder to list the Entando Bundles accessible from the EntandoApp, then provisions bundle management services such as install, uninstall, upgrade, downgrade and versioning.
+It integrates the Local Hub into the App Builder to list the Entando Bundles accessible from the EntandoApp, provisioning bundle management services such as install, uninstall, upgrade, downgrade and versioning.
 The Entando Kubernetes integration service communicates with the cluster to supply these bundle services and is the only service, other than the Entando Operator, that can interact with the cluster and custom resources.

 #### Entando Kubernetes Service
-The Entando Kubernetes integration service (k8s-service) is a function of the Entando Cluster infrastructure custom resource, providing an abstraction layer between Entando microservices and the APIs exposed by Kubernetes.
+The Entando Kubernetes integration service (`entando-k8s-service`) is a function of the Entando Cluster infrastructure custom resource, providing an abstraction layer between Entando microservices and the APIs exposed by Kubernetes.
 It supplies access points to several custom resources defined by Entando, in particular Entando Applications, Entando Plugins, Entando Bundles and Entando links.

-The k8s-service is used to:
+The `entando-k8s-service` is used to:
 -   Provide a list of the available Entando Bundles to the Entando Component Manager
 -   Deploy a microservice, or expose an already available microservice, during the installation of a bundle
 -   Create a link between an EntandoApp and an EntandoPlugin to expose microservice APIs to the EntandoApp and micro frontends

 #### Entando Bundle
 An Entando Bundle is a packaged set of components and resources created for the Entando Platform.
-The Entando Component Manager can identify the packages and install their components to extend the functionality of an Entando Application.
+The Entando Component Manager identifies the bundles and can install their components to extend the functionality of an Entando Application.

 See also: [Local Hub Overview](../compose/local-hub-overview.md)